 To contribute to an HSA, individuals must enroll in a high deductible health plan (HDHP) per 26 U.S.C.
 223(c)(2).
-This report identifies PY17-PY23 HSA-eligible plans using the "HSA-Eligible" field issuers provide in their QHP data.
-CMS didn't check this field's PY15-PY16 accuracy at the time of QHP data submission, so this report identifies PY15-PY16 HSA-eligible plans as those meeting the following conditions:
+This report identifies PY17-PY25 HSA-eligible plans using the "HSA-Eligible" field issuers provide in their QHP data.
+CMS didn't verify this field's PY15-PY16 accuracy at the time of QHP data submission, so this report identifies PY15-PY16 has-eligible plans as those meeting the following conditions:

-- The "HSA-Eligible" field equals "Yes". - The deductible value is greater than or equal to the plan year HDHP minimum deductible.

-- The maximum out-of-pocket value is less than or equal to the plan year HDHP maximum out-of-pocket limit.3 - All benefit categories associated with the AV Calculator are subject to the deductible.
+- The "HSA-Eligible" field equals "Yes." - The deductible value is greater than or equal to the plan year HDHP minimum deductible. - The maximum out-of-pocket value is less than or equal to the plan year HDHP maximum out-of-pocket limit. - All benefit categories associated with the AV Calculator are subject to the deductible.

 The HSA-eligible plan access metrics in this report exclude enrollees eligible for zero cost sharing and limited cost sharing variant CSRs because plan variations with these CSRs are generally not HDHPs.
-Other than the silver metal level, the HSA-eligible plan access metrics include all other enrollees.
-Silver metal level HSA-eligible plan access metrics consider the enrollees' CSR-eligibility; the standard silver HSA-access metrics include only CSR-ineligible enrollees, and the silver plan CSR variation HSA-access metrics consider enrollees to have HSA-eligible for the associated CSR level.
-The total, metal level-agnostic metrics consider enrollees to have HSA-eligible plan access if they have access to a non-silver HSA-eligible plan or an HSA-eligible silver plan or silver plan CSR variation that corresponds to their CSR eligibility.
+The HSA-eligible plan access metrics include all enrollees for bronze, gold, and platinum plans.
+Silver metal level HSA-eligible plan access metrics consider the enrollees' CSR eligibility; the standard silver HSA-access metrics include only CSR-ineligible enrollees, and the silver plan CSR variation HSA-access metrics include only those enrollees eligible for the associated CSR level.
+The total, metal level-agnostic metrics consider enrollees to have